 3. Intimate emotional connection

-Rather than being soft, compassionate and open to support, you may find that your avoidant ex has turned to stone.
+Rather than being soft, compassionate, and open to support, you may find that your avoidant ex has turned to stone.

 It may be upsetting to you.
-It would be to me.
+It would be for me.
 But, to the avoidant ex, they’re just trying to get away from all emotions that may be overly uncomfortable and unsettling after mustering up the courage to make a drastic change in your life.

 So, rather than showing vulnerability, their walls go up relatively fast.

 The problem with avoidants who end a healthy and good relationship out of fear and discomfort is that they romanticize the idea of finally being comfortable and free of suffering if they can be alone again or with someone else.

 The problem is that life isn’t one-dimensional, and the problems or voids you had before your relationship will most likely show up in your relationship and outside of it.